 NUTRITION Does the headline surprise you?
 Perhaps I sound like an alarmist.
 Consider this: Have you ever wondered why a fruit juice can remain on the shelf with “refrigerate after opening” on the label?
-Have you seen a package like the inset apple cider that clams, “natural and artificial flavors” but elsewhere states “contains 0% juice”?
-What about the baffling asterisk after 100% real juice some bottles on your grocery shelves have?
+Have you seen a package like the inset apple cider that claims, “natural and artificial flavors” but elsewhere states “contains 0% juice”?
+What about the baffling asterisk after 100% real juice on some bottles of your grocery shelves?
 Still seems circumstantial?
 Your lack of credulity is noted.

 On the United States Pharmacopeial Convention website, FoodFraud.org, there is a vast searchable database of scholarly articles revealing foods that deceptively list their ingredients.
 The duplicity may be a simple as replacing grapefruit juice for orange juice and touting “all natural flavors” on the label.
 More elaborate subterfuge involves high-paid flavorologists and omitting the mention of additives.
 Note one excerpt from an abstract by David I. Ellis, et al. in "Fingerprinting food: current technologies for the detection of food adulteration and contamination,” 2012.